freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 2200.1

 Lets do some more experiments with joins.
 Say you wanted to find a list of majors that students are taking.
-Use the most efficient `JOIN` to only get rows from the tables you need to find that.
+Use the most efficient `JOIN` to join the two tables you need.
+Only join the tables for now, don't use any other conditions.

 #### HINTS